 We believe in putting something back into society and our staff are encouraged to take an active part in the communities in which we are based, supporting local and national projects and charitable schemes.
 Many members of our team sit on the boards of local charities and take an active part in their growth and development.
 Our Charities and Social Committee Team organises a programme of fundraising events and activities throughout the year, supporting Macmillan Cancer Support, Sue Ryder, NSPCC, Barnardos, Children in Need and Comic Relief to name a few.
 To find out more about our community involvement click here.

 Roythornes charity of the year

 Each year we select a charity to which we offer our support.
-Our charity of the year selection process is designed to be as fair and transparent as possible, closely involve the Roythornes staff and ensure that the selected charity means something to them.
+The selection process is designed to be as fair and as transparent as possible; to closely involve the Roythornes staff and ensure that the selected charity means something to them.
 The process is overseen by our Charities and Social Committee Team.